FinweLtd/doc-livesync-all/docs/tutorials/oculus_go_setup.md

 ### Pairing & setup

+Follow these steps to pair your phone with the headset and go through the initial setup.

-1. Download the Oculus app using the links above, then launch the installed app
+1. Download the Oculus app using one of the links above, then launch the installed app.

-2. If you don't have an Oculus account yet, sign up first and then log in
+2. If you don't have an Oculus account yet, sign up first, and then log in.

-3. Once logged in, navigate to *Settings* and select *Pair New Headset*
+3. Once logged in, navigate to *Settings*, and select *Pair New Headset*.

-4. Select *Oculus Go* from *Choose a Headset* menu, and press *Start Now*
+4. From *Choose a Headset* menu, select *Oculus Go*, and press *Start Now*.

-5. Turn on your Oculus Go device and press *Continue*
+5. Turn on your Oculus Go device.
+Press *Continue*.

-6. Plug your Oculus Go into a power source and press *Continue*
+6. Plug your Oculus Go into a power source.
+Press *Continue*.

-7. After search completes found headsets are listed.
-If multiple devices were found nearby, choose the one that matches the serial number in your headset (its below the barcode under the strap), and press *Continue*
+7. After search completes, found headsets are listed.
+If multiple devices were found nearby, choose the one with matching serial number.
+The number is below the barcode under the head strap.
+Press *Continue*.

-8. Select a Wifi access point that will be used for connecting the headset to the network, and press *Continue*
+8. Select a Wifi access point that will be used for connecting the headset to the network.
+Press *Continue*.

-9. Put a battery into the controller and choose with which hand you want to use your controller, and press *Continue*
+9. Put a battery into the controller and choose with which hand you want to use your controller.
+Press *Continue*.

-10. Select language to use in VR, and press *Continue*
+10. Select language to use in VR.
+Press *Continue*.

-11. Add a payment method (a credit card or a PayPal account) or press *Skip*
+11. Add a payment method (a credit card or a PayPal account), or press *Skip*.

-12. Go through safety etc. information, press *Continue* to proceed
+12. Go through safety etc. information.
+Press *Continue*.

 When ready, you will see a dialog saying *Preparing your Oculus Go...*.
-Once it’s finished, pairing and setup has completed.
+Once it has finished, pairing and setup has completed.

 For more information, see the questions and answers [here](https://support.oculus.com/183135912238400/).